Zanned-Amir/data_structures/README.md

-# data_structures

-Data structures as part of The Odin Project curriculum

-1. HashMap Implementation in Ruby
+# Data Structures in Ruby

-This repository contains a simple implementation of a HashMap in Ruby.
+This repository contains simple implementations of a HashMap and a LinkedList in Ruby.

 ## HashMap Class

 The `HashMap` class is defined in the `hashmap.rb` file.
 It uses an array of buckets to store key-value pairs and handles collisions using chaining.

-### Methods
+### HashMap Methods

 - `initialize(load_factor = 0.75)`: Initializes a new HashMap with a default load factor of 0.75.
 The load factor is the threshold at which the HashMap will resize its array of buckets.